p2irc/deepplantphenomics/docs/Loaders.md

 ### Load Dataset from INRA

-Loads a dataset downloaded from INRA.
+Loads an arabidopsis dataset downloaded from INRA.

 ```
 load_inra_dataset_from_directory(dirname)